 This obligation is called the “duty of repairs and maintenance.”

-On the other hand, according to the Alaska Landlord and Tenant Act, landlords have ten days to fix problems and make the rental property livable after receiving a notice of a tenant’s complaint.
+On the other hand, according to the Alaska Landlord and Resident Act, landlords have ten days to fix problems and make the rental property livable after receiving a notice of a resident’s complaint.

 So, would you rather save money every month for home maintenance of your rental property or potentially spend thousands of dollars all at once?
 As you can see, a little budgeting now can save you from spending a fortune in the future.